JamesKindon/jkindon.github.io/blog/_posts/2021-09-16-citrix-upm-and-fslogix-containers.md

 In all, are FSLogix Profiles less management and a simpler solution?
 Yes, if you follow the design principals of the solution, no if you are trying to make them more like your old mate Citrix UPM profiles.
 If doing this, surely the ***why*** questioning must start being asked?

+Most of this still relevent in 2023, but keep in mind, Container impacts are relevant for both technologies {:.think_about_it}

 ## The Progression of Citrix UPM

 I want to take a few minutes here to bring some attention back to the capability of the Citrix UPM solution and the enhancements that the team have been quietly making over the years.
 Like the [Citrix MCS development](https://jkindon.com/2021/07/08/the-evolution-of-citrix-machine-creation-services-with-microsoft-azure/), the solution progresses but the marketing of those capabilities is lacking.
 Let’s just dive into a few of the cool features that will surely raise a few eyebrows for those that claim it is dead.